NZOI/NZOI.github.io/nzic/index.md

 ### Registration

 [Students can register for round one here!](https://goo.gl/forms/vr4I7Cy6nLVNIfWb2) Round one is in February 2019.
-You will receive an email reminder closer to the contest and be added to your mailing list.
+You will receive an email reminder closer to the contest and be added to our mailing list.
 You must register for each round independently.

 ### What is Informatics?